 Any applications for special leave must be made in advance.
-The Headteacher may authorise leave where there are exceptional circumstances (supporting documentation may be required).
-In making a decision the Headteacher will consider the exceptional circumstances of each application individually, and may invite parents in to school to discuss the requested leave.
+Our Headteacher - Mrs Wall - may authorise leave where there are exceptional circumstances (supporting documentation may be required).
+In making a decision, Mrs Wall will consider the exceptional circumstances of each application individually, and may invite parents in to school to discuss the requested leave.

 Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and may attract sanctions such as a Penalty Notice.